AdrianaStoi/Taste-of-Romania/README.md

 #### Landing image

 * The home page includes an image with Romanian motifs and a color palette predominantly composed of red, black, and white tones, aligning with the overall design aesthetics of the website.
-*  Additionally, a welcoming message is displayed on the homepage and a button ‘See all products’ inviting the users to explore the shop.
+*  Additionally, a welcoming message is displayed on the homepage and a button "See all products" inviting the users to explore the shop.

 ![Landing image](https://github.com/AdrianaStoi/Taste-of-Romania/blob/main/documentation/readmeimages/landing_image.png)